 Organizing Schools for Improvement: Lessons from Chicago.
 Chicago: University of Chicago Press, 2010.
 Print.

-The Harvard Family Research Project has a host of comprehensive resources that cover the entire family engagement field.
+The Global Family Research Project has a host of comprehensive resources that cover the entire family engagement field.

 Parent Teacher Home Visits has catalogued the most relevant research on the impact of teacher home visits and can be contacted directly for a complete list.
 These studies include: